markokimpel/gopigoscratchextension/README.md

   * set speed and direction for left and right motor individually and maintain until another motor command is sent
   * stop motors
 * Servo control
-  * set position (0..180 degrees) for servos connected to Servo 1 or Servo 2 connector
+  * set position (0..180 degrees) for servo motors connected to Servo 1 or Servo 2 connectors
 * Distance sensor
   * read distance in cm
 * Blinkers (two red LED lights at the front of the GoPiGo3 board)